shrenik-jain/pdf-to-text-converter/README.md

 # pdf-to-text-converter
-A simple OCR which converts pdf files into images and then into text files
+A simple OCR (Optimal Character Recoginizer) which converts pdf files into images and then into text files

 ## Usage